Biomaker/Gametophyte-Fern-photography-2018/Results.md

 6. The whole setup working together.
 7.	perhaps a video of a microscope with a camera mounted on top doing the same. <a href="MicroscopeMountedCamera.md">Plan</a> <br>

-I plan to edit video using Adobe Premiere Pro CS3, which I already have, and have bought a book to learn how to do it.